SARD82/SARD82.github.io/README.md

 # 🧠 About Me

-🎓I´m a Computer Engineering student at **UNAM**, combinig code, math and markets to build my future un quantitative finance.
+🎓I´m a Computer Engineering student at **UNAM**, combinig code, math and markets to build my future in quant trading.

 🚀 Currently focused on:
 - Data analisis & algorithmic trading strategies.